ng-doc/ng-doc/apps/ng-doc/src/app/docs/customization/type-controls/index.md

 {{ NgDocActions.demo("FloatingCircleComponent") }}

 If we try to display it in the playground, NgDoc will write in the console that it skipped the `position` input, because it cannot recognize its type.
-Let's now teach NgDoc to understand the `FloatingCirclePosition` type we created in the component.
+Let's teach NgDoc to understand the `FloatingCirclePosition` type we created in the component.

 ## Creating Type Control

-Type controls are a extended `ControlValueAccessor` in which NgDoc adds additional information, such as the name of an input or its description based on a comment.
+Type control is an extended `ControlValueAccessor` in which NgDoc adds additional information, such as the name of an input or its description based on a comments to your code.
 To create it you need to implement `NgDocTypeControl` interface in your component, so, let's create it.